collapsed-stacks/startups/questions/3372/launching-2nd-saas-product-should-i-re-incorporate.md

 - posted by: [littleadv](https://stackexchange.com/users/307221/littleadv) on 2015-02-08
 - score: 6

-<p>Doing what you've clearly heard people recommend and doing the right thing are too unrelated things.</p>
+Doing what you've clearly heard people recommend and doing the right thing are too unrelated things.

-<p>There's no necessity whatsoever to open a DE C-Corp if you intend to later sell your company.
-You can transfer ownership of the LLC just as well, or reincorporate <em>then</em> if required.</p>
+There's no necessity whatsoever to open a DE C-Corp if you intend to later sell your company.
+You can transfer ownership of the LLC just as well, or reincorporate *then* if required.

-<p>Since you already commingled two products, I <em>personally</em> see no reason why not to keep the second product under the same roof.</p>
+Since you already commingled two products, I *personally* see no reason why not to keep the second product under the same roof.

-<p>When the time comes to sell - you'll have to talk to an attorney and a tax adviser about how to properly separate them, and whether an additional entity is needed.
-But you don't <em>have to</em> go through the process ahead of time.</p>
+When the time comes to sell - you'll have to talk to an attorney and a tax adviser about how to properly separate them, and whether an additional entity is needed.
+But you don't *have to* go through the process ahead of time.

-<p>If you do <em>want to</em> - you'll need to talk to a lawyer and a tax adviser (EA/CPA licensed in your State) on how to properly do that.</p>
+If you do *want to* - you'll need to talk to a lawyer and a tax adviser (EA/CPA licensed in your State) on how to properly do that.

-<p>Keep in mind that using C-Corp means double taxation and mandatory payroll expenses, so you really need to think twice if you want to listen to all the talking heads on the Internet when it is your money on the line.</p>
+Keep in mind that using C-Corp means double taxation and mandatory payroll expenses, so you really need to think twice if you want to listen to all the talking heads on the Internet when it is your money on the line.

 ## Answer 3388